Entrepreneurs instead of employees

-“Although 69 percent of business owners surveyed attended college (well above the national average), only 68 percent of this group of college graduates said they believed that education made a difference in their success.
-Compare that to 86 percent of the general population who think college graduation remains a good investment - albeit an increasingly expensive one.
-Only 61 percent of all business owners believed that a college degree was very or quite important for economic success today.
-This number is in stark contrast to the general public opinion about the value of a university degree. «
+“Although 69 percent of business owners surveyed were in college (well above the national average), only 68 percent of that group of college graduates said they believed that education made a difference in their success.
+Compare that to 86 percent of the general population who think college graduates will remain a good investment - albeit an increasingly expensive one.
+Only 61 percent of business owners thought college degrees were very or fairly important to business success these days.
+This number is in stark contrast to general public opinion about the value of a college degree. "

 This means that if you want to be an employee or a self-employed doctor or lawyer, traditional training is important.